 1. Arthritis

 Many people, especially the elderly, have arthritis.
 This is caused by inflammation or breakdown in cartilage.
-The cartilage is responsible for protecting the joints and making the movements smoother by absorbing shock.
+The cartilage protects the joints and makes the movements smoother by absorbing shock.
 The breakdown of the cartilage can cause stiffness, pain, and inflammation.

 Read: Different Types of Pain in Left Side, Causes and Treatment